Tizzzzy/PDF_to_Text/README.md

 ### Installation
 To install Poppler, follow the instructions specific to your operating system.
 You can find the instructions on the [Poppler](https://poppler.freedesktop.org/).
+- You should install poppler version 23.11.0 in your local machine, and add the path to `poppler_path` in the code.
+For example: `poppler_path = r'C:\Program Files\poppler-23.11.0\Library\bin'`

 To install Tesseract-OCR, follow the instructions specific to your operating system.
 You can find the instructions on the [Tesseract GitHub page](https://github.com/tesseract-ocr/tesseract).